hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Time Based Leaderboards.md

 You can use the GameSparks platform to create Leaderboards that are based on time.
 Examples of these are:

-  * Highest Score in the last 30 days
+  * Highest Score in the last 30 days.
-  * Most improved in the last 7 days
+  * Most improved in the last 7 days.

 To implement time based Leaderboards, you'll need to perform some specific set up tasks.

-This tutorial explains how to set up a time based Leaderborad.
+This tutorial explains how to set up a time based Leaderboard.
 We'll go through the process of creating a *Highest score in the last 30 days* Leaderboard, one that is built once a month.
 After following the tutorial, you should be able to create other combinations for time based Leaderboards that meet your own requirements.

 ## Creating the Event